Storage

 Overview

-Prometheus integrates with remote storage systems in three ways:
+Prometheus integrates with remote storage systems in four ways:

 Remote read and write architecture

-The read and write protocols both use a snappy-compressed protocol buffer encoding over HTTP.
-The protocols are not considered as stable APIs yet and may change to use gRPC over HTTP/2 in the future, when all hops between Prometheus and the remote storage can safely be assumed to support HTTP/2.
+The remote read and write protocols both use a snappy-compressed protocol buffer encoding over HTTP.
+The read protocol is not yet considered as stable API.

-For details on configuring remote storage integrations in Prometheus, see the remote write and remote read sections of the Prometheus configuration documentation.
+For details on configuring remote storage integrations in Prometheus as a client, see the remote write and remote read sections of the Prometheus configuration documentation.

 Note that on the read path, Prometheus only fetches raw series data for a set of label selectors and time ranges from the remote end.
 All PromQL evaluation on the raw data still happens in Prometheus itself.
 This means that remote read queries have some scalability limit, since all necessary data needs to be loaded into the querying Prometheus server first and then processed there.
 However, supporting fully distributed evaluation of PromQL was deemed infeasible for the time being.